Political Science/International Affairs, BA

-As a political science and international affairs combined major, Mason pursued his passion for human rights advocacy in his research, classes, and co-op experiences.
+With a combined major in political science and international affairs, Mason pursued his passion for human rights advocacy with a unique interdisciplinary approach.

 Mason’s passion was later enhanced by his second co-op experience at the U.S. Embassy in London.